cplankey/serverlessops-workshops/04-security/02-infrastructure/README.md

 Serverless: Successfully installed "serverless-iam-roles-per-function@latest"
 </p>
 </details>
-With the plugin installed start updating the *serverless.yml* file so each Lambda function has its own IAM role with only the priveleges it needs in order to function.
+With the plugin installed start updating the *serverless.yml* file so each Lambda function has its own IAM role with only the privileges it needs in order to function.
 The process involves removing the `provider.iamRoleStatements` property and creating `iamRoleStatement` properties for each Lambda function. (eg. `functions.PutRideRecordHttp.iamRoleStatement`)

 Each function should have a role statement or statements that grants only the access the functions needs in order to function.
 For example, the *PutRideRecordSns* Lambda function only needs to be able to perform *dynamodb:PutItem* on the *RideRecordTable* DynamoDB table and *sqs:SendMessage* on the *PutRideRecordSnsDlq* deadletter SQS queue.